ds2-lab/Wukong/README.md

 A fast and efficient serverless DAG engine.

-Paper: In Search of a Fast and Efficient Serverless DAG Engine (Appeared at PDSW '19) https://arxiv.org/abs/1910.05896
+First Paper: In Search of a Fast and Efficient Serverless DAG Engine (Appeared at PDSW '19) https://arxiv.org/abs/1910.05896

+Latest Paper: Wukong: A Scalable and Locality-Enhanced Framework for Serverless Parallel Computing https://arxiv.org/abs/2010.07268

 This branch contains the source code of Wukong corresponding to the SoCC 2020 publication, which is a later version than the paper referenced above.